ibarwick/filenode_map_inspect/README.md

 Requirements
 ------------

-This extension will compile with PostgreSQL 9.6 or later (though it should be possible to adapt it easily to earlier versions back to 9.0, where `pg_filenode.map` was introduced).
+This extension will compile with all PostgreSQL versions from 9.0 (where `pg_filenode.map` was introduced).

 Functions
 ---------